wp-plugins/cart66-cloud/readme.txt

 PCI Compliance is a set of requirements that your business needs to meet in order to accept credit card payments.
 If you are using Cart66 Cloud for your e-commerce, then your website is PCI compliant.
 If you are not using Cart66 Cloud then you need to handle all of the PCI requirements on your own.
 Becoming PCI compliant on your own is very expensive and challenging.
 For more information about PCI compliance, see [What you need to know about PCI compliance](http://cart66.com/blog/what-you-need-to-know-about-pci-compliance/ "PCI Compliance").

 == Changelog ==

+= 1.6.6 - 10/24/2013 +

+- New: Added debugging tool to test for server's PHP settings for cURL requests
+- Updated: Changed the default colors for the AJAX success message after adding a product to the cart to gray instead of mint green
+- Updated: Added "Not set" status message when the store subdomain is not yet cached in the WordPress database
+- Updated: Improve javascript compatability for IE8
+- Updated: Adding additional translation echo functions
+- Updated: Cleaned up PHP notices

 = 1.6.5 - 9/9/2013 =